ringo-framework/formbar/docs/source/config.rst

 must evaluate to true and is evaluated for every option.
 The expression uses a two special variables begining with

 1. ``%``.
-Variables beginning with % marks the options of the selection.
+Variables beginning with % marks the options of the selection. ``%attr`` will access a attribute named 'attr' in the option.
 A single ``%`` can be used on userdefined options to access the value of the option.
 For SQLAlchemy based options comming from the database ``%`` can be used to access a attribute of the option.
    E.g '%id' will access the id attribute of the option.
 The variable will be replaced by the value of the attribute of the current item in the option for every option before evaluating.

 2. ``@``.
 Varaible beginning with @ marks the name of an attribute of the parents form item.